ADBMS620/Data-cloud02/docs/week-1/bubble-sort.md

 toc: true
 ---

-# Sorting Algorithm
+## Bubble Sort

+Bubble sort is one of the simplest sorting algorithms.
+We will be following the PCDIT framework (**P**roblem statement, Test **C**ases, **D**esign of Algorithm, **I**mplementation, and **T**esting) in describing the steps of these algorithms.

+### Goals

+By the end of this lesson, you should be able to:

+* Describe bubble sort algorithm and ways to optimise it.
+* Implement bubble sort algorithm to sort a sequence of number.

+### Keywords

+* sorting
+* bubble sort

 The best way to practice your programming skills is by writing actual code.
 One of the common computation is to sort some items in some way.
 For example, sorting a number from smallest to biggest or names from A to Z. In this notebook, we will describe some sorting algorithms which you can implement in Python.

-### Bubble Sort

-Bubble sort is one of the simplest sorting algorithms.
-We will be following the PCDIT framework (**P**roblem statement, Test **C**ases, **D**esign of Algorithm, **I**mplementation, and **T**esting) in describing the steps of these algorithms.

 ### Problem Statement